 Cisdem Video Converter is a fantastic Mac MTS to MP4 converter that enjoys a good reputation in this field.
 It can also convert among other 300 plus formats (4K included), like WebM to MP4, MOV to MP4, MP4 to MP3, AVI to MOV, FLV to WMV, and so on.
 All are done within an attractive and minimalist interface.

-Not only can it serve as the best MTS to MP4 converter for Mac, it also works well on ripping DVD to videos and downloading online videos from main video streaming sites.
+Not only can it serve as the best MTS to MP4 converter for Mac, but it also works well on ripping DVD to videos and downloading online videos from main video streaming sites.

 Step 1 - Add MTS files to the Mac converter